Our Financial Aid office Will Help You Every Step of the Way

 Federal Pell Grant

 This grant program is designed to assist needy students who desire to continue their education beyond high school.
 Whether you are attending Mandl, another school in New York City, or a school in a different state, all students are entitled to apply for a Federal Pell Grant.
 Eligibility is determined by the student’s need, the cost of attendance, and the amount of money appropriated by Congress to fund the program.
 The amount of the grant is determined by a standard formula used by the U.S. Department of Education.
-During the 2017-2018 academic year, Pell Grant awards range from a minimum award of $593 to a maximum award of $5,920.
+During the 2022-2023 academic year, Pell Grant awards range from a minimum award of $355 to a maximum award of $3448 per semester.

 Federal Student Loans

 Direct Subsidized Loans: Federal Subsidized Loans are need-based full amount or prorated loans made available to students by the Department of Education.
 The maximum amount students can borrow each year is based on their enrollment levels in school.
 For example, students attending our school in New York City, can borrow up to $3,500 as a freshman and $4,500 as a sophomore.
 The Subsidized aggregate loan limit for students enrolled in undergraduate programs is $23,000.
-The current interest rate of a new Direct Subsidized Loan is at a fixed 4.45% (July 1, 2017 through June 30, 2018).
-All students must complete a Master Promissory Note (MPN).
+The current interest rate of a new Direct Subsidized Loan is at a fixed 4.99% (July 1, 2022 through June 30, 2023).
+All students must complete a Master Promissory Note (MPN) and complete Direct Loan Entrance Counseling.
 Repayment begins six months after students either: graduate, cease enrollment, or drop below half-time enrollment status.

 Direct Unsubsidized Loans